 The Benefits of BIM Collaboration

 - Reduced Project Errors—As all project information and data are stored in a single, secure environment, problem-solving is improved and the chance for errors to crop up is reduced.
 According to a survey by Dodge Data and Analytics, 61% of those surveyed report BIM processes reduced project error.
-This is due to

 - Better Decision-Making—With regular data exchanges in the digital representation, all information is accurate and up-to-date.
 This means your entire team is working from the same page and decisions are made on the latest information, and ambiguity is eliminated